 Scotland is famous for its whisky.
 Whisky was invented and perfected here and it’s one of our most important industries.
-While we think the Americans, Canadians, the Irish, and the Japanese all make some great whiskies, Scotland’s vast range of whiskies puts us way ahead of the pack.
+We think the Americans, Canadians, Irish, and Japanese all make some great whiskies.
+But Scotland’s vast range of whiskies puts us way ahead of the pack.

 Is it Whiskey or Whisky?

 Scottish people always spell it whisky — without the E. Whilst Irish people spell it whiskey — with an E before the Y. The difference in spelling simply comes from the difference between the way the word was translated from Scots Gaelic and Irish Gaelic.

 Ask for a Dram

 You’ve probably heard this word before, but its usage isn’t very common outside of Scotland.
 Today, the word ‘dram’ is used to just mean ‘a glass of whisky’ but it comes from an old measurement equivalent to 1/8 of a fluid ounce.